Rozalka/BestShop-Advanced-HTML-CSS/README.md

 # BestShop-Advanced-HTML-CSS
-First one page HTML and CSS project using Adobe XD program and materials shared by CodersLab.
+My first one page HTML and CSS project using Adobe XD program and materials shared by CodersLab.